This post contains affiliate links.

 As summer approaches, vacation planning is in full swing.
 Aside from big summer vacations, it’s also a great time for weekend getaways, even right here in Ohio.
 Planning weekend getaways in Ohio shouldn’t be difficult and getting away for a couple days shouldn’t dent your travel budget, as there are many affordable weekend destinations in the Buckeye State.”

 We’re sharing a few Ohio weekend getaways to help you plan memorable trips as a family, couple or for singles.
 These are all destinations that we have visited and can wholeheartedly recommend.

 History lovers can join the Ohio History Connection membership program and get free entry to over 50 historic sites and museums throughout the state.
-That’s what I call a great deal!
+That’s what we call a great deal!

 Ohio State Parks